esnonso/react-select-states-and-lga-nigeria/README.md

 # react-select-states-and-lga-nigeria
-This is an npm package that adds a select dropdown for all states and local government in Nigeria
+This is an npm package for Reactjs that adds a select dropdown for all states and local government in Nigeria